tarnaldo88/Redis-Server/README.md

 ### RENAME
 Use case: When restructuring keys during a migration or data reorganization, use RENAME to change the key’s name without losing its data.

+### COPY
+Use case: When copying a key to a new key, use COPY to copy the key’s value to a new key.

 ## Lists
 ### LGET: